simonhull/audiometa/README.md

 - **Performance first**: Optimized hot paths, lazy loading
 - **Graceful degradation**: Warnings instead of errors where possible

+### Format Parser Registration

+All supported format parsers (FLAC, MP3, M4A, M4B, Ogg Vorbis, Opus) are automatically registered when you import the audiometa package.
+No additional imports or initialization code is required.

+This differs from Go's `database/sql` pattern where drivers must be explicitly imported.
+For audiometa, supporting all common audio formats is considered a core feature rather than an optional dependency, following the same pattern as Go's `image` package.

 ## Development

 ```bash